mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 * Discuss the situation with your manager.
   * If there's conflict on the team, your manager should know about it.
 Maybe the author is just difficult to work with.
 Perhaps you're contributing to the situation in ways you don't recognize.
 A good manager will help both of you address these issues.
 * Take a break from each other.
-  * If possible, avoid sending each other code reviews for a few weeks until things have cooled off a bit.
+  * If possible, avoid sending each other code reviews for a few weeks until things cool down.
-* Study techniques for conflict resolution.
+* Study conflict resolution.
   * I found the book [*Crucial Conversations*](http://amzn.to/2hvUbsP) to be helpful.
 Its advice may sound common-sense, but there's tremendous value in thinking critically about your approach to conflict while you're not in the heat of an argument.

 # My worst code review: revisited